 Since then, I’ve become a strong advocate for positive and healthy aging, which to me means taking control and taking smart steps to live better, healthier and possibly longer, writing books, giving talks, and speaking to the public through media appearances on the importance of keeping your bones healthy by taking small steps every day.
 My message resonates with readers because they know I walk the walk and do what I recommend to them.

-Yesterday I was out with Pete (also a Brittany, shown at right) for our morning walk and a loud noise startled him as we were crossing the street.
+About three years ago, I was out with Pete (also a Brittany, shown at right) for our morning walk and a loud noise startled him as we were crossing the street.
 In a flash, he leapt in front of me and I tumbled to the ground, right in the middle of the street, this time landing hard on my left arm in an attempt to break the fall.
 Sound familiar?
-As when I fell thirteen years ago, the pain was immediate.
+As when I fell fourteen years ago, the pain was immediate.
 Once again, my husband escorted me to the local urgent care place, where my bloodied knee was bandaged and my left arm got X-rayed.
 The pain was excruciating but the X-ray was “inconclusive.”
-Hopeful but confused, we immediately went to the orthopedic specialist’s office where more X-rays were taken.
+Hopeful, we immediately went to the orthopedic specialist’s office where more X-rays were taken.
 My doctor declared me “fracture free” but very sore, and sent me home with a prescription for super-strength ibuprofen to help with the pain, and instructions to take a few days off from running until my knee felt better.
-As we were leaving he said, “Barbara, there’s no question in my mind that the changes you made ten years ago after the first fall have had a huge impact on the outcome of this fall.
+As we were leaving he said, “Barbara, there’s no question in my mind that the changes you made after the first fall have had a huge impact on the outcome of this fall.
 Congratulations and keep doing what you’re doing.”

 I was so proud of my bones.

 Fractures can be life-changing.
 For me, it was a positive experience because I then made the choice to focus on my health by making small changes.
 But, that’s not always the case.
-My mother, 84, fell in her bathroom on New Year’s Day three years ago, broke her hip, had emergency surgery, and has been in and out of the ER and rehab ever since.
+My mother, 84, fell in her bathroom on January 1st, 2018, broke her hip, had emergency surgery, and has been in and out of the ER and rehab ever since.
 Her life has changed in many ways.
 Completely mobile before she fell, she now depends on a wheelchair and sometimes a walker to get around.
 My mother is no longer living independently in her own home, but now lives in an assisted living facility, with private care, where she can get the help she needs.

 A few years ago I joined the National Osteoporosis Foundation as Bone Health Ambassador and to serve on the board as a trustee.
 It is an honor to work with some of the top medical professionals in the country to bring the most up-to-date information about bone health to the public.
 My main role is to get the message of prevention out there to all of you and to build awareness of the often life-changing risks of fractures, especially in older people.